applespicy/Employee-tracker/readme.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

-This Application is been deployed on my git hub page, here is a <a href="https://drive.google.com/file/d/1nW6unKi3RwRvM6vaanGTfa5ztUhQxHQ3/view" to a video walkthrough that demonstrates the functionality of my application.
+This Application is been deployed on my git hub page(https://github.com/applespicy/Employee-tracker), here is a <a href="https://drive.google.com/file/d/1i1NHbxjTxussPpMpQ6pqnWet-uRpz0B2/view" to a video walkthrough that demonstrates the functionality of my application.